 All Federal income taxes for which the split-interest trust is liable because it has unrelated business taxable income, and all taxes imposed by Chapter 42 of the Internal Revenue Code (relating to private foundations), are allocated to corpus.

-Line 17-Long-Term Capital Gain or (Loss)
+Line 17-Long-Term Capital Gain or Loss

-The total of long-term capital gains or (losses) from all three tax rate groups (described below) is entered on line 17a.
-The following is a summary of the three tax rate groups:
+The total of long-term capital gains or losses from all classes (described below) is entered on line 17a.
+The following is a summary of the classes: